mennaafi/TennisComp-Vision-Analysis-System/README.md

 [![Watch the video](https://github.com/user-attachments/assets/25cfceab-2b42-46b4-b533-3f6c3baf505e)](https://github.com/user-attachments/assets/78fe1c22-1709-4505-b236-90081f7e7046)

-## 📌 Note
+## 📌 Note :

-## After I saw the result, I noticed that the model could detect players very well, but unfortunately, the ball has been detected very low through frames.
+#### After I saw the result , I noticed that the model could detect players very well , but unfortunately, the ball has been detected very low through frames.
 So I will use a method to overcome this.